jahvon/flow/docs/cli/flow_config_set.md

-## flow set use-plain-text-logger
+## flow config set

-Enable or disable the plain text logger.

-### Synopsis

-Enable or disable the plain text logger.
-When enabled, the log output will include log level and timestamp.
+Update or create a secret in the flow secret vault.

 ```
-flow set use-plain-text-logger (true|false) [flags]
+flow config set NAME [VALUE] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for use-plain-text-logger
+  -h, --help   help for set
 ```

 ### Options inherited from parent commands